gagle/node-seraphim/README.md

   //o is the json data
   var me = this;
   foo (function (error){
-    //The error is forwarded to the "end" event if (error) return cb (error);
+    //The error is forwarded to the "error" event if (error) return cb (error);
     me.merge (o);
     cb ();